tembo-io/website/docusaurus/docs/tembo-cloud/how-billing-works.md

 <details>
 <summary><b>Do you offer support?</b></summary>
 There are multiple ways to get support from our team.
-You can join our slack community, email us at [support@tembo.io](mailto:support@tembo.io), or use the Intercom “message us” feature on our website.
+You can join our slack community, email us at <a href="mailto:support@tembo.io">support@tembo.io</a>, or use the Intercom “message us” feature on our website.
 We respond to most messages within 24 hours (and often faster!).
 </details>

 <details>